teodorlu/iki/README.md

 1. Consider pursuing something you're interested in, and sharing that journey online
 2. A [Babashka pod] for [Pandoc]
+3. Dig into the [play.teod.eu source] to understand the page-oriented information model.
+   Then consider making your own idea playground to support your aesthetic.

 [Babashka pod]: https://github.com/babashka/pods
 [Pandoc]: https://pandoc.org/
+[play.teod.eu source]: https://github.com/teodorlu/play.teod.eu

 ## Installing